GLOBAL MARKETS-Mixed corporate results hit shares, dollar edges higher

 “The housing sector this year has been one of the only sectors that has shown consistent strength, so that continuing, I think, bodes well for the overall economy,” said Thomas Simons, a money market economist at Jefferies in New York.

-Spot gold prices fell more than 1 percent to their lowest level since April 2010 of $1,130.80 an ounce, pressured by the strong dollar and increasing bets that the Fed will hike rates.
+Spot gold prices fell more than 1 percent to their lowest level since April 2010 of $1,130.80 an ounce and was down 1 percent at $1,131.50 by 1426 GMT, pressured by the strong dollar and increasing bets that the Fed will hike rates.

-Oil prices slipped in choppy trading, heading for a third week of losses and feeling pressure from the stronger dollar and expectations of increased exports from Iran.
+Brent crude oil prices slipped even as investors squared positions after a third week of losses on expectations of increased exports from Iran adding to an already heavy supply glut.